elmar8287/react-firebase-auth/README.md

 ## Project status: on going

+- Going to implement the Redux for state management

 ### Run project on local machine

 - copy and run this command to your terminal `git clone https://github.com/elmar8287/react-firebase-auth.git`